Rocío Boliver: Career

 Boliver has also conducted workshops on performance art internationally, teaching in cities such as Lisbon, New York, Barcelona, and Mexico City.
 Boliver teaches performance art workshops in Lisbon, New York, Barcelona and Mexico City.

-Allegations of Sexual Violence
+Allegation of Sexual Violence

-Boliver's career has also been marked by serious allegations of sexual violence during public performances:
+Boliver's career has also been marred by an allegation of sexual violence during a public performance:

-November 22, 2023: During the FAA Festival Arte/Acción, Boliver sexually assaulted fellow artist Xitlalli Treviño during a performance.
-Boliver publicly admitted to the assault in May 2025, claiming her interference "upgraded" the performance, an explanation widely criticized.
+November 22, 2023: During the FAA Festival Arte/Acción, Boliver allegedly sexually assaulted fellow artist Xitlalli Treviño during a performance.

-These incidents have sparked widespread criticism and discussions about consent, ethics, and boundaries in performance art communities.
+This incident sparked criticism and discussions about consent, ethics, and boundaries in performance art communities.

+In May 2025, Boliver spoke about the November 2023 incident in an interview with Spanish artist RallitoX, acknowledging that she had physically touched Treviño during a performance without Treviño’s explicit consent.
+According to La Razón, Boliver admitted “I put my fingers in her,” while describing the act as part of an artistic response, and defended her actions as interpretive within the context of performance art.
+The Art/Action Festival has issued a statement expressing solidarity with Treviño and condemning the attack.